Thompson scores 42 points with 12 3s, Warriors beat Thunder

 Klay Thompson scores 42 points with 12 3s, Warriors beat Thunder

+SAN FRANCISCO — With star teammate Stephen Curry sidelined, Klay Thompson kept shooting and took care of the offensive load the Warriors were missing without their reigning NBA Finals MVP.

-SAN FRANCISCO — Klay Thompson scored 42 points with a season-high 12 3-pointers, Jordan Poole added 21 points and 12 assists starting in Stephen Curry's place, and the Warriors beat the Oklahoma City Thunder 141-114 on Monday night.
+Thompson scored 42 points with a season-high 12 3-pointers, Jordan Poole added 21 points and career-best 12 assists starting in Curry's place, and the Warriors beat the Oklahoma City Thunder 141-114 on Monday night.

+“It was a beautiful game to watch him play,” Draymond Green said of Thompson.

+“...
+We needed it.
+It’s been a while since we had a blowout win.
+It's good to get this one, especially first game with Steph out.
+It was good to start off on this foot and try to create some momentum."

-They also didn't let down late as has been a concern and frustration recently for coach Steve Kerr.
+They also didn't let down late as has been a concern and frustration recently for Kerr.

+“That was fun, that was probably the most fun I’ve had watching our team all year,” Kerr said.

 Thompson had 27 points at halftime, going 10 of 14 from the floor and 7 for 9 on 3-pointers as the Warriors led 60-53.
-Poole dished out five assists in the opening quarter, then helped Golden State start the third on a 19-7 burst to pull away.
+Poole dished out five assists in the opening quarter, then helped Golden State start the third on a 19-7 burst to pull away for their eighth straight win in the series.

+“I thought Jordan was magnificent, one of the best games I’ve ever seen him play.
+He just was so under control,” Kerr said.

 Shai Gilgeous-Alexander scored 20 points, Aaron Wiggins added 19 and Tre Mann had 18 off the bench for the Thunder.
 Josh Giddey contributed 15 points, eight assists and seven rebounds as Oklahoma City struggled in the opener of a road back-to-back coming off a franchise-record 153 points in Saturday's home win over Houston.